 Owls, in general, are symbols of listening.
 They like to remain quiet but when they do raise their voices, they’ll scare anything around them.

 One thing that we can associate barn owls with is darkness.
 They do most of their work and their hunting during the night.

 During the day, the owl is not seen very often.
 That’s because they tend to rest and kick back during the day, while they do most of their activities at night.
 Perhaps you’ve already heard an owl’s cry during the night, which gives you a good indication that these animals prefer to stay active at night.

 They like to hunt rodents or smaller insects they can locate with their strong hearing senses.
 In one night when the conditions are right, barn owls can catch up to 5 mice just for himself.

-Not to forget that the barn owl has to provide for its babies, which forces it to catch even more mice.
+The barn owl has to provide for its babies, which forces it to catch even more mice.
 And if you count that in, they are able to catch more than 30 mice in just one night.
 That’s why many farmers like to attract barn owls to come to their location in order to reduce the rodent population around them.

-Fear of the Dark
+5. Fear of the Dark

 But these noises play a very particular role for barn owls: the main role is to allow them to scare their prey and make them numb, which is also a part of why they’re so productive.

 You can listen to their shrieks here.
 It’s a truly horrifying shriek that sounds like something right out of a nightmare.

 Barn owls often rely on intuition to catch their prey, as well as their strong hearing ability.
 But because they can be so effective in the dark, we also connect them to a sense of intuition.

 We can connect that to a much deeper meaning than just their eyesight.
 Often, it’s the ability to see what others don’t see, and that’s a highly valued ability in today’s world.

 Also, this intuition can serve you well for deciphering other human beings.
 It’s the ability to see behind the “mask” of another human.
 This is a highly symbolic meaning of barn owls, although one that cannot be ignored.

 Because owls only come out when they need to, they’re also symbols of wisdom.
 They’re intelligent creatures that will attack when the chance is right.

 This element of wisdom in barn owls has been portrayed in popular culture quite a lot.
 In general, owls tend to be portrayed as a professor-like figure in movies and even cartoons.

-For the majority of their day, barn owls go about it silently.
+For the majority of their day, barn owls go about their business silently.
 They only make noises when they absolutely need to, such as when they’re in danger, or when they’re hunting their prey.

 This ability is also partly responsible to make barn owls symbols of wisdom.
 They’ll only make sounds when they have to.
 That’s why owls are also sometimes present as symbols in the library – wisdom, silence, observing.